Batushka: Formation and release of Litourgiya (2015–2017)

 The group released the single "Yekteníya VII" in November 2015, through Krysiuk's label, Witching Hour Productions, prior to their debut album Литоургиіа ("Litourgiya"), which would also be released through Witching Hour in December.
 The album was critically acclaimed, with various sites naming Litourgiya one of the best metal albums of 2015, it also became a commercial hit in the Polish metal scene.
 The album's overwhelming success prompted the band to start touring due to massive demand from various European festivals.
 Because of the anonymity of the band, the only way anyone could reach out to the band was through Witching Hour Productions.
 Krzysztof hired Bart to be the manager, handling much of the bookings and would also deal with commissioning stage props, matching 8-string guitars for Krzysztof and another guitarist, costumes and scenography.

-The band's live line-up featured a total of 8 performers: Drabikowski on lead guitars, Krysiuk on lead vocals, and Bielemuk on drums alongside 3 backing vocalists, a bassist, and a rhythm guitarist.
-The band would have inter-changing live members throughout 2016–2018, depending on individual members' other commitments.
+The band's live line-up featured a total of eight performers: Drabikowski on lead guitars, Krysiuk on lead vocals, and Bielemuk on drums alongside three backing vocalists, a bassist, and a rhythm guitarist.
+The band would have inter-changing live members throughout 2016–2018, depending on individual member's other commitments.

 Following some regional touring, concerts in Russia and Belarus were also planned, but were canceled due to protests and alleged death threats made against them.
 This incident also ended the public anonymity of the band's core line up since Drabikowski started doing interviews explaining the situation.

 In 2016, together with Behemoth and Bölzer, the group embarked on a concert tour in Poland called Rzeczpospolita Niewierna ("The Republic of the Unfaithful").
 In 2017 they performed at Wacken Open Air and Brutal Assault.